-This function extends all layer modes (except push) with octave, velocity, or note length splits.
+This function extends all layer modes with octave, velocity, note length, pan, probabilistic and offbeat splits.

 It is quite frustrating that the normal TNR limits the “playable” range of one block to the range of the selected scale and the octave setting.
 This new feature allows the octave to be one higher, or one lower, than the selected setting dynamically.

 The SWL-01 chip can actually produce a much more interesting range of notes than the TNR will allow it, in particular by allowing modification of the note velocity away from the default of 100.
 This new feature allows the velocity to be changed per note (from 3 options), allowing, for example, more musically dynamic drums and other effects.

 This feature allows the sound length to be dynamically halved, or doubled, allowing a larger range of expression.